-It’s an unfortunate truth that many of the priciest and healthiest (read preservative and chemical-free) foods are the very same ones that spoil the fastest.
-Knowing a few simple tricks can help them last longer—some rules of thumb, for example, include avoiding washing and chopping up your produce before you’re ready to consume them, and making sure you’re storing all of your eats properly (tomatoes should NEVER be in your fridge!).
+See, some foods simply spoil at what seems like a rapid speed.
+But knowing a few simple tricks can help them last longer—some rules of thumb, for example, include avoiding washing and chopping up your produce before you're ready to consume them, and making sure you're storing all of your eats properly (tomatoes should never be in your fridge!
+Like ever.).

-But to find out more about which items you need to be paying particularly close attention to we reached out to some well-known health experts and asked them to single out foods that spoil the fastest and what we can do to extend their freshness.
+But to find out more about which items you need to be paying particularly close attention to we reached out to some well-known health experts and asked them to single out foods that spoil the fastest and what you can do to extend the freshness.
+And for more of what else you should have in your kitchen, here are the packaged foods to stock up on right now.

 When stored in the pantry or on the counter bananas last two to five days.
-“It’s important to keep your unripe bananas away from those that are already ripe,” says Siegel.
-“Ripened bananas will let off ethylene, a gas that will speed up the ripening of adjacent fruits.”
-It’s best to buy less ripe bananas and let them ripen at home.
-Also note that storing bananas in brown bags (like grocery bags) can make them ripen faster.
-Just because you have a few over ripened bananas, however, doesn’t mean you need to toss them; make banana bread!
+"It's important to keep your unripe bananas away from those that are already ripe," says Siegel.
+"Ripened bananas will let off ethylene, a gas that will speed up the ripening of adjacent fruits."
+It's best to buy less ripe bananas and let them ripen at home.
+Also, note that storing bananas in brown bags can make them ripen faster.
+Just because you have a few over-ripened bananas, however, doesn't mean you need to toss them; make banana bread!

 Tomatoes love the heat but hate the cold.
 "Putting tomatoes in the fridge can quickly cause them to become soft and mealy.
 Instead, leave them on the counter and enjoy them when they're ripe," recommends Dr. Zelana Montminy, Suja's health and wellness expert and author of 21 Days to Resilience.
 If stored on your counter tomatoes should last a week.